Search the Otago Polytechnic website

 • Kanorau ā-roro is the Te Reo translation of neurodiversity.

-The word neurodiversity refers to the diversity of all people, Some Neurodivergence is genetic, some developmental and some may be the result of life events/injury.
-Neurodiverse expressions include, Dyslexia, Dysgraphia, Dyscalculia, Attention Deficit Hyperactivity Disorder (ADHD), attention deficit disorder (ADD), Autism and Tourette’s.
+The word neurodiversity refers to the diversity of all people.
+Some neurodivergence is genetic, some developmental, and some may be the result of life events/injury.
+Neurodiverse expressions include, Dyslexia, Dysgraphia, Dyscalculia, Attention Deficit Hyperactivity Disorder (ADHD), Attention Deficit Disorder (ADD), Autism and Tourette’s.

 Tuhono Default Image 1080x720 Autumn